Once Einstein said, “Science without religion is lame, religion without science is blind”.

-Refer Also: Religious and Scientific view of Surrogacy
+Refer Also: Religious and Scientific View of Surrogacy

 Moreover, there is the least chance of disclosing the surrogate mother’s identity to the born children at their older age because disclosure of surrogacy may create stress between the child and intended parents.

-The interests of the surrogacy mother and concern about the rights of the child are always the prime reason for arguments against surrogacy.
+The interests of the surrogate mother and concern about the rights of the child are always the prime reason for arguments against surrogacy.

 • What will happen if the intended parent or surrogate mother changes their decision?